N1 (rocket): History

 In 1967 the United States and the Soviet Union were in a race to be first to land a human on the Moon.
 The N1/L3 program received formal approval in 1964, which required development of the N1 launch vehicle, comparable in size to the American Saturn V.

 On 25 November 1967, less than three weeks after the first Saturn V flight during the Apollo 4 mission, the Soviets rolled out an N1 mock-up to the newly constructed launch pad 110R at the Baikonur Cosmodrome in Soviet Kazakhstan.
 This Facilities Systems Logistic Test and Training Vehicle, designated 1M1, was designed to give engineers valuable experience in the rollout, launch pad integration, and rollback activities, similar to the Saturn V Facilities Integration Vehicle SA-500F testing at the Kennedy Space Center in Florida in mid-1966.
-While the crawler transported the Saturn V to the pad vertically, the N1 made the trip horizontally and was then raised to the vertical position at the pad – a standard practice in the Soviet space program.
-On December 11, after completion of various tests, the N1 rocket was lowered and rolled back to the assembly building.
-The 1M1 mock-up was used repeatedly in the following years for additional launchpad integration tests.
+While the crawler transported the Saturn V to the pad vertically, the N1 made the trip horizontally and was then raised to the vertical position at the pad, using a purpose built Transporter Erector (TE) named Grasshopper.
+Using TEs was standard practice in the Soviet space program.
+On December 11, after completion of various tests, the N1 mockup was lowered and rolled back to the assembly building.
+The 1M1 was used repeatedly in the following years for additional launchpad integration tests.

 Although this test was carried out in secret, a US reconnaissance satellite photographed the N1 on the pad shortly before its rollback to the assembly building.
 NASA Administrator James Webb had access to this and other similar intelligence that showed that the Russians were seriously planning crewed lunar missions.
 That knowledge influenced several key US decisions in the coming months.
-The satellite imagery appeared to show the USSR was close to a flight test of the N1, but did not reveal that this particular rocket was just a mock-up and that the USSR was many months behind the US in the race to land a human on the Moon (though, at the very least, the CIA, the NRO, and President Lyndon Johnson did know that the rocket was a mock-up per the daily presidential briefing of 27 December 1967).
+The satellite imagery appeared to show the USSR was close to a flight test of the N1, but did not reveal that this particular rocket was just a mockup and that the USSR was many months behind the US in the race to land a human on the Moon (however, the CIA the NRO, and President Lyndon B. Johnson did know that the rocket was a mock-up per the daily presidential briefing of 27 December 1967).
 The Soviets were hopeful that they could carry out a test flight of the N1 in the first half of 1968, but for a variety of technical reasons the attempt did not occur for more than a year.